 The fact that they target both leptin and insulin makes them very powerful when used in conjunction with the other recommendations listed above.

-The trick in using GLP-1 agonists has to do with dosing, the standard dosing doesn't work very well and the medication must be adjusted to person in order to achieve optimal results.
+The trick in using GLP-1 agonists has to do with dosing.
+The standard recommended dosing doesn't work very well and the medication must be adjusted to each individual in order to achieve optimal results.

 I discuss how to adjust the various medications and how I use them in my weight loss guide.